n01syboii/MemeWebsite/README.md

 Contributions are welcome!
 Whether you want to add new features, fix bugs, or improve the documentation, please fork the repository and submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ---

 Enjoy your memes! 😄

 ---

-### Contact

-If you have any questions or suggestions, feel free to open an issue or contact me at [your-email@example.com].